statichunt/geeky-hugo/exampleSite/content/blog/cryptocurrency-investment-guide.md

 ### Providing Liquidity

 Providing liquidity to decentralized exchanges or lending platforms can be a way to earn rewards in the form of cryptocurrency or governance tokens.
-By providing liquidity, you help to facilitate trades or lending on the platform, and in return, you receive a share of the fees collected by the platform
+By providing liquidity, you help to facilitate trades or lending on the platform, and in return, you receive a share of the fees collected by the platform.

 ### Social Media and Content Creation